MIHIRAJA-KURUPPU/MIHIRAJA-KURUPPU/README.md

 <h1 align="center">Hello, I'm Mihiraja Kuruppu</h1>
-- An undergraduate student majoring in Electronic and Telecommunication Engineering at the University of Moratuwa
+- I'm an undergraduate student majoring in Electronic and Telecommunication Engineering at the University of Moratuwa

 - 📚 I pursued my studies at **Sivali Central College, Ratnapura**